 We have four PCs in our Electronic Resource room.
 Each PC has a different set of resources, a full list of which can be found in our Electronic Resources section of our website.
 Please enquire at the library desk to book a PC.

 You may print from the PCs in the Electronic Resource room.
 Printing can be picked up from the library desk at a cost of 10p per sheet for black and white Please contact the library desk if you plan to print more than 30 pages.

 Laptops are permitted in the library; however, laptop cases are not.

 Please leave cases and bags in the lockers before entering the library.

 There are network points and power sockets at each desk.

 The internet can be accessed by the PCs in the Electronic Resources room, or on laptops using wireless or a network cable.
 Network cables and instructions to use wireless can be found at the library desk.

-There is one common rooms on the Ground Floor for members / visitors to use.
-This room is adjacent to the café on the ground floor which is open 08.30 - 18.00 Monday - Friday only.
-The newly refurbished Institute of Historical Research has its own common roof / cafe for members.
+The café on the ground floor is open 08.30 - 18.00 Monday - Friday only and has table seating nearby where members may consume their own food / drinks.
+There is now a vending machine with "healthy snacks" which takes coins and card payments which have a 6% surcharge.
+The common room which was adjacent has now been closed until further notice.
+The refurbished Institute of Historical Research has its own common room / cafe for members.
 NB.
 They only accept cash payments.
 The lobby of the 2nd floor of the South Block has sofas / tables where you may relax / talk / eat your own food.
 The old common room known as the "Painted ceiling room" on the 3rd floor of the South Block is no longer available as it is now used for Conferences / Seminars.